How do I migrate from my email-sending solution to Amazon SES?

 Before you can use Amazon SES to send email, you must verify the identities that you plan to send email from.
 In Amazon SES, an identity can be an email address or an entire domain.
 When you verify a domain, you can use Amazon SES to send email from any address on that domain.

-For more information, see Verifying a Domain With Amazon SES.
+For more information, see Verifying a DKIM domain identity with your DNS provider.

 When you start using Amazon SES, your account is in a sandbox environment.
 In the sandbox, you can send email only to addresses that you verified.
 Additionally, there are restrictions in the sandbox environment on the number of messages that you can send per day and per second.
 To use your Amazon SES account in production, you must move your account out of the sandbox environment.